GHRSST/GDS/l2p.md

 **Mandatory.**

-The L2P variable **quality_level** is used to provide an overall indication of L2P data quality.
-The L2P variable **quality_level** will reflect CEOS QA4EO (Quality Indicator) guidelines.
-An incremental scale from 0 no data,1 (bad e.g. cloud, rain, to close to land – under no conditions use this data) 2 (worst quality usable data), to 5 (best quality usable data) shall be used.

 The L2P variable `quality_level` provides an indicator of the overall quality of an SST measurement in an L2P file.
 The GDS requires the following:

-The L2P variable `quality_level` shall use an incremental scale from 0 to 5 to provide the user with an indication of the quality of the L2P SST data, reflecting the CEOS QA4EO (Quality Indicator) guidelines.
-The value 0 shall be used to indicate missing data and the value 1 shall be used to indicate invalid data (e.g. cloud, rain, too close to land - under no conditions use this data).
-The remaining values from 2-5 are set at the discretion of the L2P provider with the proviso that the value 2 shall be used to indicate the worst quality of usable data and the value 5 shall be used to indicate the best quality usable data.
+The L2P variable `quality_level` shall use an incremental scale from **0 to 5** to provide the user with an indication of the quality of the L2P SST data, reflecting the CEOS QA4EO (Quality Indicator) guidelines.
+The value **0** shall be used to indicate missing data and the value **1** shall be used to indicate invalid data (e.g. cloud, rain, too close to land - under no conditions use this data).
+The remaining values from **2-5** are set at the discretion of the L2P provider with the proviso that the value **2** shall be used to indicate the worst quality of usable data and the value **5** shall be used to indicate the best quality usable data.
 The L2P provider is required to provide a description of the quality levels provided as part of the product documentation.

 The L2P variable `quality_level` reflects the quality of SST data from a single sensor and does not provide an indication of the relative quality